-36 1.
-Member rises to address the chair - "Madam President" and waits for recognition.
+- Member rises to address the chair "Madam President" and waits for recognition.
 Chair recognizes the member, by name, if possible.
-More than one person may have stood at the same time, so it is the duty of the chair to decide who to recognize first.

-- 1 2.
-Member presents a motion or resolution "I move that ..." or "I move the adoption of the following resolutions..." - 3 3.
+More than one person may have stood at the same time, so it is the duty of the chair to decide who to recognize first. - 6 2.
+Member presents a motion or resolution "I move that ..." or "I move the adoption of the following resolutions..." - 8 3.
 Another member must second the motion.
 This is simply to show that more than one person is interested in discussing the proposal.
-If there is no seconder, the motion is not accepted. - 5 4.
-Chair restates the motion and opens it for discussion "It has been moved and seconded that...; is there any discussion?" - 7 5.
-Discussion takes place.
+If there is no seconder, the motion is not accepted. - 4.
+Chair restates the motion and opens it for debate "It has been moved and seconded that...; is there any debate?" - 12 5.
+Debate takes place.
 Mover usually speaks first.
-Members must be recognized by the chair 8 before speaking.
-Discussion must be relevant to the topic.
-All remarks must be addressed to the 9 chair.
-Each member has the right to speak and no member should be allowed to speak a second 10 time until all others have had a chance to speak.
-If necessary, time limits on speeches or on the length of the discussion can be set by the members.
-The member speaking must avoid attacking 11 12 the motives of other members.
-It is at this point that the motion can be amended or postponed 13 or referred to a committee.
-When there is no further discussion, the chair restates the motion 14 and asks "Are you ready to vote?" - 6.
+Members must be recognized by the chair before 13 speaking.
+Debate must be relevant to the topic.
+All remarks must be addressed to the chair.
+14 Each member has the right to speak and no member should be allowed to speak a second time 15 until all others have had a chance to speak.
+If necessary, time limits on speeches or on the length of the debate can be set by the members.
+The member speaking must avoid attacking the 16 17 motives of other members.
+It is at this point that the motion can be amended or postponed or 18 referred to a committee.
+When there is no further debate, the chair restates the motion and asks 19 "Are you ready for the question?" - 6.
 Chair takes the vote "All those in favour of the motion, please raise your hand"; "All those opposed, please raise your hand."
 The chair must always ask for the negative vote even if all have voted in favour because members have a right to change their vote up until the vote is completed. - 7.
-The chair announces the result of the vote "The motion is carried," or "The motion is defeated."
+The chair announces the result of the vote "The motion is adopted," or "The motion is lost."
 This announcement is necessary so that it can be recorded in the minutes accurately.
 If anyone is in doubt as to the result of the vote, she may ask for a counted vote and this must be taken.
 Motions are adopted by a majority vote unless some other figure is stipulated in the rules of the group.
 After giving the result of the vote, the chair should give direction for the action to be taken as stated in the motion.
-Example: "The motion is carried.
-The treasurer will please send a cheque to..." - 8.
+Example: "The motion is adopted.
+The treasurer will please send a cheque to..." - 31 8.
 The next item of business is introduced to indicate the end of that motion.
-No further discussion on that subject should be allowed.
+No further debate on that subject should be allowed.